perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST AY2021-2022 Semester 1.md

 ## Question 2
 **(a)**
 **(i) Briefly describe the scavenging option of a DNS Server.
 (3 marks)**
-- Scavenging option of a DNS server allows users to remove unused DNS records from zone data in order to prevent the accumulation of unneeded records
+- Scavenging option of a DNS server allows users to remove unused DNS records from zone data

 **(ii) Briefly describe one pro and one con of enabling the scavenging option for a DNS Server.
 (6 marks)**
--
+- One pro is that it prevents the accumulation of unneeded records
+- However, one con is that it Active Directory replication will increase

 **(iii) Briefly describe one advantage of using stub zone over forwarder for resolving DNS queries.
 (3 marks)**
 - The possible time of using a forwarder may be faster as DNS cache will be applicable in the stub zone